 The University notes that widening access is now subject to further prioritisation and enhanced focus by Scottish Government and the SFC, reflected in the recommendations made by the Commission on Widening Access (CoWA) and the SFC's review of funding arrangements for additional widening access places from 2018-19 onwards.
-Taking account of this shift, the University has agreed to the widening access targets set by SFC over the next four years (across both SFC and COWA measures).
-For 2018/19, the target has been fixed at 4.5%, although this will increase incrementally year on year, towards a longer term target of 8% by 2021/22 (for full breakdown of targets, see National Table of Measures for Aberdeen, Appendix 2).
-The University is therefore intensifying its long-standing commitment for ongoing improvement on widening access, and it supports this position by first, seeking to enhance its strategies for delivering the more ambitious targets set by Government, and second, by reviewing the range of programmes, initiatives and activities outlined last year in its three-year Outcome Agreement (please cross refer), to apply additional focus on activities that aim to increase and support the SIMD20 population specifically.
-This is led by a dedicated Widening Participation team located within the Marketing and Student Recruitment directorate.
+Taking account of this shift, the University has agreed to more ambitious widening access targets over the next four years.
+For 2018/19, the target has been fixed at 4.5%, although this will increase incrementally year on year, towards a longer term target of 8% by 2021/22, as set by the SFC.
+The University is therefore intensifying its long-standing commitment for ongoing improvement on widening access, and it supports this position by first, seeking to enhance its strategies for delivering the more ambitious targets set by Government, and second, by reviewing the range of programmes, initiatives and activities outlined last year in its three-year Outcome Agreement (please cross refer), to potentially refocus on activities that aim to increase and support the SIMD20 population specifically.
+This is led by a dedicated Widening Participation team located within its Marketing and Student Recruitment directorate.

 In this regard, at a strategic level, the University is currently revising its WA strategy, with a view to identifying and developing those areas of activity and specific initiatives that have delivered the most successful outcomes.
-This will then inform allocation of investment to activities most likely to optimise increased recruitment and retention of SIMD20 students over the duration of the OA, and beyond.
+This will then inform allocation of investment to activities most likely to optimise increased recruitment and retention of SIMD20 students.
 In operational terms, the most notable new initiatives are as follows:

-- The offer of free accommodation to all SIMD20 students entering first year of study, rolled out for the first time in 2017/18 (see Case Study 1, Appendix 1) and to be continued in 2018/19.
+- The offer of free accommodation to all SIMD20 students entering first year of study, rolled out for the first time in 2017/18.
 This is designed to attract and support SIMD20 students from across Scotland, and comes by way of response to the shortage of SIMD20 students within the University's immediate locality; noting that for financial reasons, students from lower income backgrounds tend to enrol in local universities to minimise living costs.
-In monetary terms, this initiative equated to an investment of approximately £200K by the University in accommodation costs; going forward, the level of investment will naturally increase, assuming more ambitious recruitment targets are met. - The provision of free accommodation to Summer School entrants, and students enrolling on Gateway to Medicine; a programme designed to enhance access to Medicine for students from deprived backgrounds (see Case Study 2).
+In monetary terms, this initiative equated to an investment of approximately £200K by the University in accommodation costs; going forward, the level of investment will naturally increase, assuming more ambitious recruitment targets are met. - The provision of free accommodation to Summer School entrants, and students enrolling on the Gateway to Medicine programme.
 A review is now ongoing to appraise the success of these offerings, to determine the impact and added value in both attracting and retaining SIMD20 students.
-All of the accommodation offerings will remain in place for 2018/19; the success and impact of these activities will be reviewed on an ongoing basis. - The offer of a range of scholarships to WA students, designed to enhance not only recruitment, but also retention over the course of the degree programme; in this regard, the University is also considering the offer of annual bursaries for SIMD20 students in place of, or as an alternative to free accommodation, with a specific aim of enhancing rates of non-continuation.
+All of the accommodation offerings are expected to remain in place. - The offer of a range of scholarships to WA students, designed to enhance not only recruitment, but also retention over the course of the degree programme; in this regard, it is also considering the offer of annual bursaries for SIMD20 students in place of, or as an alternative to free accommodation, with a specific aim of enhancing rates of non-continuation.